Chapter 9 : Break

 Author's note: I'm getting better at this updating thing!
 Unfortunately, I can't guarantee that the next chapter will come out as quickly because I've been working on a James/OC one-shot, and I'll probably send that through the queue before updating TSAP.
 I'll try to do them immediately after the other though, so the wait won't be too long!

 Anyway, this chapter is actually vitally important, not just because of the dramatics but also because it explains the dynamics of Oliver and Percy's friendship.
 In most fics, Oliver and Percy hate each other, which is a perfectly plausible circumstance.
 But the beginning of this chapter is my reasoning for why I see them as friends.
 It's something to keep in mind as the story progresses.

-I'll leave you all the ponder and review for now.
+I'll leave you all to ponder and review for now.
 Watch out for the James/OC one-shot I was talking about!

 P.S.
 If you ever get a chance, go to the Harry Potter Studio Tour.
 I went a week ago and I pretty much died of happiness.